-The successful strategic mediator-advocate negotiation methods used by excellent attorneys all incorporated the following four characteristics.
+The successful strategic mediator-advocate negotiation methods used by excellent attorneys, all incorporate the following four characteristics:

 Be Prepared – Like trial work, being prepared is paramount.
 Coming to a mediation session with all of the pertinent laws and related facts present a position of negotiation strength with the ability to be persuasive and convincing to the decision-maker of the other side.
 This presentation also builds client confidence in the potential to receive the most advantageous settlement available.

 Transparency – The mediation process is an opportunity for the forthright exchange of information between all concerned parties.
 Cases can settle when everyone has sufficient information to assess their litigation prospects.
 Intentionally withholding information risks counterproductive results and having the other side become suspicious of case weaknesses.

 Tolerance – Many mediation cases, whether you are the attorney or the mediator, will require working extra hours, needing additional sessions, and even substantial telephonic follow-up work.
 Avoid rushing the process or the temptation to give up by staying focused on your objective.

 Compromise Flexibility – This characteristic is the most important.
 Successful Mediation takes part when both lawyers and clients realize most lawsuits involve risks and the participants are willing to compromise for a reasonable resolution.
 Any party determined to “win” is wasting everyone’s valuable time and expense.

 Successful negotiation involves 12 essential steps based on common sense.
-When you have the 4 characteristics previously described, following these steps become automatic.
+When you have the 4 characteristics previously described, following these 12 steps becomes automatic: